 EXTRACT FROM THE FOLLOWING THIRD PARTY SOURCE: Maureen Nandini Mitra for Earth Island Journal

-Proposal points to troubling explosion in captive animal entertainment in the country.
+Proposal points to a troubling explosion in captive animal entertainment in the country.

 Late last month, it was revealed that the Namibian Fisheries Ministry was considering a proposal by a Chinese-owned company, Welwitschia Aquatic and Wildlife Scientific Research, requesting the capture and export of endangered dolphins, orcas, and other marine mammals animals to China for “breeding purposes.”
 (The company appears to be registered in Namibia but is owned by a Chinese businessman.)